 Clean the Surface: After each grilling session, clean the surface using a good cleaner.
 A dirty surface will absorb the oil coating and you will have a hard time to flip over any food item.
 You must also pay attention to the grids.
 The dirty grids will not only contaminate the food but also make grilling difficult.
 So make sure to remove burnt sauce, any leftover steak and anything else stuck to the surface.

-Heat the Surface: Before you start grilling, make sure it has the right temperature.
+Heat the Surface: Before you start grilling, make sure it is the right temperature.
 Preheating the grill to the right temperature helps to cook meat.
-Overheating or under-heating will either leave the food burnt or undercooked.
+Overheating or under-heating will either leave food burnt or undercooked.
 If the grill is not hot enough, it will start to create a chemical reaction with the food and it will stick to the surface.

 A Few More Tips:

-- Try to burn off the previous residue with high heat.
+Try to burn off the previous residue with high heat.

-- Clean the grids.
+Clean the grids.

-- Stabilize the heat to the desired temperature.
+Stabilize the heat to the desired temperature.

-- Pat the food to dry, and then rub with seasonings and oil.
+Pat the food to dry, and then rub with seasonings and oil.

-- Cook until you see the grill marks on food, only then flip.
+Cook until you see the grill marks on food, only then flip.